-Before we get into this knowledgebase article, in order to understand how rich snippets & Schema work and what they are – check out our complete Schema Markup guide.
+But, before we get into this knowledgebase article, you will want to understand how rich snippets & Schema work and what they are – check out our complete Schema Markup guide.

 Schema is the most recognized form of structured data, and Rank Math supports it out of the box without any external plugins.
 And in the article, we’re going to explain the entire process from start to finish.